 Any way you look at it, there is a vast and growing wealth divide in the US.
 And it is wealth, not income, that matters for financial security, daily life, and political influence.

 Debt doesn’t mean the same thing for the wealthy and the poor.
 There is the obvious way that the poor often must go into debt and struggle to pay it off, while the wealthy generally can easily pay debts they choose to take on.
 Debt by the poor is a struggle to live a “middle class” lifestyle, while for the rich it is strategy: investment, tax, business, and finance opportunity.
 In some cases, the wealthy live off debt on purpose in ways that are not remotely possible for the poor.
-(The wealthy not only have the assets, they receive lower interest loans).
+(The wealthy not only have assets for collateral, they also receive lower interest loans).

 As example, consider the so-called “buy, borrow, die” strategy.
 High income earners put their excess in assets, which are not taxed until sold, building up assets tax free.
 They then “can borrow against those assets at an interest rate that’s much lower than the rate at which the assets will appreciate over time…and use those funds as spending money.
 But unlike the wages and salary most people use to pay for living expenses, the borrowing isn’t taxed, so they face a relatively low tax bill.
 Once they die, the assets pass to their descendants tax-free or with minimal tax treatment.”12